vishwassharma38/vishwassharma38/README.md

 ## 🚀 About Me

-Aspiring Web Developer with strong foundational experience in **Python, PHP, and full-stack web development**.
+Aspiring Web Developer with strong foundational experience in **Python and full-stack web development**.
 Skilled in building real-world applications, from web portals to custom utilities.
 Enthusiastic learner with a background in branding, analytics, and cross-functional teamwork gained through diverse internships.
 Passionate about solving problems through code and contributing to meaningful digital experiences.

 - 🔭 I'm currently working on **web applications and API development**
 - 🌱 I'm currently learning **advanced Flask, Django, and full-stack technologies**
 - 👯 I'm looking to collaborate on **open-source projects and innovative web solutions**
-- 💬 Ask me about **Python, Flask, PHP, web development, and creative design**
+- 💬 Ask me about **Python, Flask, web development, and creative design**
 - ⚡ Fun fact: Strong interest in animation and creative media through the Adobe Suite, and a passionate advocate for consumer freedom and digital accessibility

 ---